ahuckphin/Computer-Technician-Tracker/README.md

 ## New log - Backup vs New log - Restore
 The reason for the existence of 2 different new log is because of adoption of the concept of disk imaging.
 You do all steps on 1 computer, image the disk and restore the image on another laptop allowing the skipping of many steps on the other laptop.

+## Update Status from Yellow to Green
+With 1 button, change all computers with a status of yellow to have a status of green.

 ## Limitations

 * For editing information and for viewing multiple rows of information from database at one time, database will need to be directly manipulated.
 * Refreshing page will resubmit the form.

+## Red, Yellow and Green Status
+This program has been developed with the concept of working from home.
+Whereby a technician collects computers from a place and brings them home.
+At this stage, the computers can be marked with a status of red.
+By default, a new computer will have a status of red.
+Following the completion of either a new long - backup or a new long - restore, the status will change to yellow.
+Indicating that the computer is ready for delivery.
+After delivery of computer has taken place, status can be changed to green indicating that it is no longer in the hands of the technician.

 ## My work is different.
 How can I edit the work list?
 There is unfortunatenly no front end interface to manipulate the work list.
 You will have to open `new-log-backup.php` and or `new-log-restore.php` file.
 Each work comprises of 2 lines of code.
 Example: